SonamGadkari/project-management-knowledge-areas/docs/Project Quality Management/ProjectQualityManagement.md

 # Quality Management:
-Quality management is the process for ensuring that all project activities necessary to design, plan and implement a project are effective and efficient with respect to the purpose of the objective and its performance.

 Quality management is performed throughout the project lifecycle with special attention to:
 1. Quality Planning – primarily during the project planning process.